pointfreeco/swift-composable-architecture/README.md

 That is the basics of building and testing a feature in the Composable Architecture.
 There are _a lot_ more things to be explored, such as composition, modularity, adaptability, and complex effects.
 The [Examples](./Examples) directory has a bunch of projects to explore to see more advanced usages.

+## Supplementary libraries

+One of the most important principles of the Composable Architecture is that side effects are never performed directly, but instead are wrapped in the `Effect` type, returned from reducers, and then the `Store` later performs the effect.
+This is crucial for simplifying how data flows through an application, and for gaining testability on the full end-to-end cycle of user action to effect execution.

+However, this also means that many libraries and SDKs you interact with on a daily basis need to be retrofitted to be a little more friendly to the Composable Architecture style.
+That's why we'd like to ease the pain of using some of Apple's most popular frameworks by providing wrapper libraries that expose their functionality in a way that plays nicely with our library.
+So far we support:

+* [`ComposableCoreLocation`](./Sources/ComposableCoreLocation/): A wrapper around `CLLocationManager` that makes it easy to use from a reducer, and easy to write tests on how your logic interacts with `CLLocationManager`'s functionality.
+* More to come soon.
+Keep an eye out 😉

+If you are interested in contributing a wrapper library for a framework that we have not yet covered, feel free to open an issue expressing your interest so that we can discuss a path forward.

 ## FAQ

 * How does the Composable Architecture compare to Elm, Redux, and others?